-“Lik” doesn’t only refer to the Amsterdam slang for prison, but also to “a lick of paint”.
+“Lik” doesn’t only refer to the Amsterdam slang for prison, but also to “a stroke of paint”.
 Everyone in Lola Lik is encouraged to add their own “lik” and to add their craft, ideas or network to the hub.

 Lola Lik fits within the framework of de “Amsterdamse aanpak” (the “Amsterdam approach”), which is the City of Amsterdam’s policy to encourage activities aimed at the accelerated integration of refugees.
 Together with 40 professional partners, Gemeente Amsterdam has signed the “Amsterdam werkt voor iedereen” (“Amsterdam works for everyone”) agreement, which is a pledge to help guide refugees towards work, education and entrepreneurship.